eric-yates/National-Parks-SQL-Database/README.md

 ## Acknowledgments

-* To the friends and the travels we've enjoyed, thank you for the inspiration for this project
+* To my friends and the travels we've enjoyed, thank you for the inspiration for this project